Frequently Asked Questions

 To check what day you will be billed on, head to your Profile's "Billing" section.

 No worries!
-You can cancel your membership at any time in your profile's "Billing" settings and your credit card will not be charged for the upcoming monthly fee.
-You can change or cancel your Membership anytime.
+You can cancel your membership at any time in your profile's "Billing" settings when clicking on "Change Plan".
+Your credit card will not be charged for the upcoming monthly fee.
+You can change or cancel your membership anytime.

 After canceling your account, you will be able to access Shibari Study until the last day of your billing cycle, and will not receive a refund for the current month.
 For example,if your billing was on the 22nd of every month, and you chose to cancel your subscription on the 12th, you will have access to Shibari Study through the 21st of the following month.